kalanamanu/Simple-Banking-System-with-Python-Dictionaries/README.md

     - **Register**: If you are a new user, type `register` and follow the prompts to create a new account.
     - **Login**: If you already have an account, type `login` and enter your username and password.

+### Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.

+### License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+### Acknowledgments

+This project was created for educational purposes to demonstrate basic Python programming concepts and command-line interactions.

 ### Example

 Here is an example of how to interact with the system: